-Unless your home remodelling is not of the typical or standard style, avoid having a custom drawing made for you.
-Make use of existing plans which you can easily find with a little bit of research.
-The internet can be an excellent source of information on remodelling plans and save you money.
+Unless your home remodeling is not of the typical or standard style, avoid having a custom drawing made for you.
+Make use of existing plans which you can easily find with a little bit of research, or even better create plans using software online like Room Sketcher.
+The internet can be an excellent source of information on remodeling plans and save you money.
 However, if yours is a unique style, you will have no option but to have a custom plan drawn; which is completely fine, it’s better to spend a bit of extra money to ensure a smooth process, these things can be stressful after all!

 Cater for Unexpected Eventualities

 Set aside a part of the budget-not more than 20 percent-as contingency.
 You never know what unexpected costs will arise in the course of the project.
 It could be parts of the home that are damaged beyond repair and need replacing or pipes that get destroyed because they were not planned for.
 With money set aside for these unforeseen costs, your budget is not likely to be affected and will run until the end of the project.